chase-moskal/shopper/README.md

 ## ⚠️ known deficiencies, limitations, problems, and priorities

-- there are aspects of shopper that are very well thought-out — but it's not all that way — some of it was purpose-built rather quickly. i'm open to sweeping refactors, let's chat about it
-- there's no way to disable the currency conversion system
-- we're missing many fine-grained customizable details, for example, the maximum allowable quantity for items in the cart is hardcoded to 10 — but this should be a simple customizable attribute
-- there are annoying bugs for *some* mobile users with setting quantities in the cart
+- shopper was built quickly. we're open to refactors!
+- we should implement `id` instead of hard-to-get shopify `uid`
 - we should make some example css themes that look good so people don't have to customize the css
-- we should probably finish the optimized rollup bundle and recommend its usage in this readme
-- we should install a localstorage cache mechanism for the currency exchange rates
+- we should publish an optimized rollup build for end-use (not suitable for consumption from apps with their own build)

 ## 💖 made with open source love by chase moskal